-The black ribbon was machine-embroidered in gold with wattle sprigs, a Rising Sun badge and the words "For Australia".
+The black ribbon was machine-embroidered in gold with wattle sprigs, a Rising Sun badge, and the words "For Australia".
 The badges were suspended from a white metal bar which bore laurel leaves.
 Stars were added to the bottom bar, each indicating the death of one man.
 The badge was promulgated under Military Order 64 of 1919.

 The Second World War badge was round and silver-coloured.
 The obverse shows a raised image of a woman and part of a laurel wreath with the words "For Australia" in raised letters.
-The reverse has a hinged securing pin and raised lettering which reads "Issued by the C'wlth Govt" and the manufacturer's details.
-Suspended by two securing rings from the bottom of the badge is a flat rectangular bar were stars were added, as with the First World War.
-Authority for the issue of the badge in the Second World War was issued under AIF Order 200 dated 14 February 1941.
+The reverse has a hinged securing pin and raised lettering which reads "Issued by the C'wlth Govt" along with the manufacturer's details.
+Suspended by two securing rings from the bottom of the badge is a flat rectangular bar where stars were added, as in the case of the First World War Mothers' and Widows' Badge.
+Authority for the issue of the badge in the Second World War was given under AIF Order 200, 14 February 1941.

 - Mothers' and Widows' Badge (Defence Honours and Awards)

 - Registers of issued medals and badges 1939-45 War, 1914-18 War [National Archives of Australia series MT1384/2]

 Includes registers covering the period 1914–1945.
 Primarily covers medals and badges issued to relatives of Army personnel.

 - Registers of badges awarded to World War II service personnel, mothers and widows, and female relatives and exemption badges [National Archives of Australia series A13289]